Battery safety

 - Remember that even if you trust your own child not to fiddle with their batteries there may be other children in their school or nursery who don’t understand that they shouldn’t play with them.

 Fortunately the majority of battery related injuries aren’t serious and can be easily treated.
-But occassionally injuries are serious so it is important to follow up any concerns you may have immediately.
+But occasionally injuries are serious so it is important to follow up any concerns you may have immediately.
 If you are concerned that your child may have swallowed a battery or put one somewhere they shouldn’t – take them to your nearest A&E department.
 Take a similar battery and the packaging with you so that the hospital staff can identify the type of battery and know what action they need to take.

 References: